ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 <a href="snapshots/feature_selection_add.png" data-toggle="lightbox"><img src="snapshots/feature_selection_add.png" class="img-responsive" /></a>

 For 3D data the features can be computed either in 2D or 3D.
 2D can be useful if data has thick slices and the information from a slice is not so relevant for the neighbors.
-It is also the only way to compute large-scale filters in think stacks.
+It is also the only way to compute large-scale filters in thin stacks.
 The following image shows the switch between 2D and 3D computation in the Feature Selection dialog.

 <a href="snapshots/feature_selection_3d.png" data-toggle="lightbox"><img src="snapshots/feature_selection_3d.png" class="img-responsive" /></a>